n123git/YWSaveEditor/docs/yokai.md

-- Each Yo-kai is `0x5C` bytes long
+- Each Yo-kai is 92 bytes long (`0x5C`).
 - The first 2 bytes refer to #0 (sometimes called `num1`)
 - The next 2 bytes refer to #1 (sometimes called `num2`)
    - It is unknown what these 2 do, although they are also present in Items, and might be related to sorting.
-- The next 4 bytes refer to the Yo-kai's ID, to decode this you first reverse the array of bytes and join them (to make it big endian) and then convert it to decimal.
+- The next 4 bytes refer to the Yo-kai's `ID`, to decode this you first reverse the `Byte Array` (to make it `Big Endian`) and then convert it to decimal.
-- The next 23 bytes Refer to the Yo-kai's Nickname, make it all 0's if it has none.
-This can be decoded by treating it as a UTF-8 string.
+- The next 23 bytes refer to the Yo-kai's Nickname, set it to `0x0` if it has none.
+This can be decoded by treating it as a `UTF-8` string.
 - The next byte is unknown
-- This next 20 bytes aren't fully known in detail yet.
+- This next 20 bytes aren't fully known in detail yet but are related to factors such as Unlocked Soultimates (Jibanyan).
-- These 4 bytes refer to the XP for this level and does not count the XP used to reach the previous levels i.e. if it takes 500 XP to level up to the next level, and they are half way there they have 250XP.
-Decode it as a little-endian 32-bit unsigned integer (`Uint32`)
+- These 4 bytes refer to the Current XP toward the next level (not total XP).
+It should be coded as a Little-endian `Uint32` (32-bit unsigned integer).
 - These next 4 bytes refer to several things, but the first 2 bytes refer to the remaining HP of the Yo-kai, treat it as a signed 16-bit integer (`int16`).
-- The next 4 bytes refer to the OwnerID
+- The next 4 bytes refer to the `OwnerID`.
+Which is the Yo-kai's original owner.
+Stored as hex.
 - The next 5 bytes are IV's
 - The next 5 bytes are EV's
 - The next byte is unknown
 - The next 4 bytes are Sport Center buffs, although there are some problems interpereting these right now.
-- The next byte is the level
+- The next byte is the Yo-kai's Level, it is intended to go from (0–99), but can technicallyy reach level `255`.
-- The next 4 bytes include several things, including the unlocked Win Poses and the selected one.
-To get the selected winpose you get the first part, which corresponds to a Pose, and can therfore be looked up via an array stored in my `data` dir.
-The unlocked winposes are simply a bitmask, read my code in the `data` dir for more information.
+- The next 4 bytes include several things, such as Win Pose data; The first byte is the selected pose, while the rest forms a bitmask of unlocked poses.
+Refer to my `data` folder for pose lookup code.
-- The next byte handles both attitude's, where the 2 hex characters correspond to the 2 attitude's.
-Check the `data` dir for more information
+- The next byte combines Loafing behavior (high 4 bits) and Attitude (low 4 bits).
+Check the `data` dir for more information regarding decoding.
 - The next 7 bytes include several pieces of data, such as the current Soultimate for Jibanyan.

 For example: